 If you wish to use a different serial port and / or baud rate for the console, the CONSOLE.EXE utility allows these modifications to be made.
-Please see the appropriate application notes for further details, available on the utility disk or from the Technologic Systems web site.
+Please see the appropriate application notes for further details, available on the utility disk.